abhay-khandwekar/react-hook-storehouse/README.md

 ***Delete a store-slice if needed.***

-If a store-slice is no more needed in the application, it can be deleted from the global-store. **deleteStoreSlice** method of "react-hooka" can be used to delete a store-slice.
+If a store-slice is no more needed, it can be deleted from the global-store. **deleteStoreSlice** method of "react-hooka" can be used to delete a store-slice.

 ```jsx
 import { deleteStoreSlice } from "react-hooka";